 You will need two pastry cutters, one larger cutter for the base and another slightly smaller one for the top.
 The exact size will depend on the size of your bun tin.

-Turn the oven on, setting it to 200°C / 400°F / Gas 6 (or 180°C / 350°F / Gas 4 for fan-assisted ovens).
+Turn the oven on, setting it to 200°C / Fan 180°C / 400°F / Gas 6

+Add a heaped teaspoon of the Mincemeat to each mince pie base.
 Don't add more because it will rise up and dribble out during cooking spoiling the appearance of the mince pies.STEP 4

-If you don't have a brush just dip your fingers in the milk and run them round the edges.
+If you don't have a brush just dip your fingers in the whisked milk and run them round the edges.
 The purpose of this is to help the the base and top of the pie stick together.STEP 5

-Repeat the above process for the remaining 9 mince pies.
+It also helps to stop the shortcrust from becoming wet.
+Repeat the above process for the remaining mince pies.STEP 7

 Take the cooked mince pies from the oven and dust them with a little icing sugar.
 They are delicious hot or cold and will keep for three or four days.